 Crowdfunding with GoFundMe

 GoFundMe is a crowdfunding platform that empowers people to help people.
-Here are several reasons that make GoFundMe the right place for natural disaster campaigns:
+Here are several reasons that make GoFundMe the right place for natural disaster fundraisers:

 - On GoFundMe, you can begin fundraising in minutes, and you can withdraw your funds as soon as you start receiving donations.
-If you have any questions along the way, you can contact GoFundMe’s Happiness team.
+If you have any questions along the way, you can contact GoFundMe’s Customer Care team.

 Disaster relief crowdfunding tips

-- A key crowdfunding tip is use social media to promote your fundraiser.
-Viral videos contribute greatly to a campaign’s success.
-Learn about how videos are powerful fundraising tools to enhance your campaign.
+- A key crowdfunding tip is to use social media to promote your fundraiser.
+Viral videos contribute greatly to a fundraiser’s success.
+Learn about how videos are powerful fundraising tools to enhance your fundraiser.

-- The title of your crowdfunding campaign captivates people.
+- The title of your crowdfunding fundraiser captivates people.
 Consider these great ideas for naming your online fundraiser to help find a fitting name that grabs people’s attention.
 Honesty appeals to donors.

-- Indicate how you will use funds in your campaign description.
+- Indicate how you will use funds in your fundraiser description.
 This type of transparency encourages more donations.

-- Reach out to local media outlets to ask if they’d be willing to publish a story with a link to your campaign on their site.
+- Reach out to local media outlets to ask if they’d be willing to publish a story with a link to your fundraiser on their site.